joaovcarvalho/joaovcarvalho/_posts/2022-01-13-personal-vision.md

 ---
 layout: post
-title:  "How to make a Personal Vision document 🧭"
+title:  "Optimize your life: create a vision and guide yourself to your ideal life 🧭"
 date:   2022-02-13 17:11:41 -0300
 categories: english planning
 ---

 To have a richer life, we need to focus on what it’s **important** to us.
 Every decision we make needs to be aligned with what we want for our future, or else we can end up in a different life.
+Most of people go to through life improvising and going with the flow.
+Although there is nothing wrong with that, we can thrive to optimize this process by having a North Star to guide ourselves.
 A vision can be the **compass** to guide us through life.

-We must have the discipline to align our decisions and actions to the vision.
+> There is no favorable wind for the sailor who doesn’t know where to go - Seneca

 A personal vision document is a place where you write down the vision you want for your life in the future.
-By doing a personal vision document, we can have a more detailed visualization of what it’s essential to us.
+By doing a personal vision document, we can have a more detailed visualization of what it’s **essential** to us.
 Being intentional and mindful about what we want to be, to have and to experience.
 We will start by using those 3 verbs to brainstorm our vision.

+How having a vision can benefit your life:
+1. It gives you focus areas of improving yourself
+2. It shows you what really makes you happy
+3. It inspires you for your next objectives in life like financial goals or experiences you want to live
+4. It gives the superpower of being focused in a world with an overload of information and distractions.

 ![Looking into the unknown](/assets/compass.jpg)